hackersblock/Akintola-python-development-/README.md

-# Python Development Guide and Setup Instructions
+# Akintola-python-development Python Development Guide and Setup Instructions
+## folahack starts
+get to understand python from this examples i did and few changes to come up with a better code

+##

 A comprehensive guide for setting up a Python development environment with various tools and configurations.